GM awards A123 future battery pack contract

+* Says scouting for opportunities to snap up assets (Adds details, quotes)

-DETROIT General Motors Co said on Thursday that it awarded A123 Systems Inc a contract to build battery packs for future electric vehicles, sending A123 shares up more than 40 percent.
+DETROIT Aug 11 General Motors Co (GM.N) awarded A123 Systems Inc AONE.O a contract to build battery packs for future electric vehicles, the automaker said on Thursday.

-A123 previously disclosed that it had a production contract with a major North American automaker.
-Thursday's announcement identifies the automaker as GM for the first time.

-GM did not detail the specific brands or vehicles.
-The companies did not disclose the value of the deal.

 Battery engineering teams at GM have tested and validated A123's battery chemistry at its lab in Warren, Michigan.
 Now teams from both companies will together prepare the battery system for production.